erikandersson96/portfolio-project-three/README.md

 ![Screenshot of pyfiglet](/assets/images/pyfiglet.png)

-I used the `sort()` method for sorting my leaderboard rankings, I found this method in the documentation for `GSPREAD`.
+I used the `sort()` method after suggested to do so by my mentor [Benjamin Kavanagh](https://github.com/BAK2K3) for sorting my leaderboard rankings, I found this method in the documentation for `GSPREAD`.
 It can be found [here](https://docs.gspread.org/en/latest/api.html?highlight=sort#gspread.worksheet.Worksheet.sort) (link).

 ![Screenshot of sort() method GSPREAD docs](/assets/images/sort.png)